Developing Plug-ins for iConquer

 cd /Library/Application\ Support/iConquer/

-ln -s ~/Projects/MyPlugin/build/MyPlugin.map MyPlugin.map
+ln -s ~/Projects/MyPlugin/build/Release/MyPlugin.map MyPlugin.map

 Submitting your plug-in